Tips for Preventing Gardening Injuries

 A – Analyze the soil.

 A soil test is the only way to determine soil pH (acid or alkaline) and what nutrients are needed to amend the soil to maximize plant potential.
 Most garden plants grow best when the soil pH is between 6.0 and 6.8.
 Once the analysis has been made, you will know what is needed to amend your soil and prevent over fertilization and some plant diseases.
 To get an accurate soil test, sample collection needs to be done carefully.
 University of Minnesota has an excellent ‘how to’ YouTube video to correctly collect a soil sample.
 Soil testing is done by private and state laboratories.
-A list of certified labs in Iowa can be found on the Iowa Department of Agriculture & Land Stewardship website.
+A list of certified labs in Iowa can be found on the Iowa Department of Agriculture and Land Stewardship website.
 Most labs do not test for nitrogen because nitrogen is not retained in soil making it necessary to replenish it annually.
 After getting the results, you may want to contact your local Extension Office for help in understanding the results.

 N – Notes.